plone/plone.api/docs/group.rst

 --------------------

 To add a user to a group, use the :meth:`api.group.add_user` method.
-This method accepts either the group name or the group object for the target group and the user name or the user object you want to add to the group.
+This method accepts either the groupname or the group object for the target group and the username or the user object you want to add to the group.

 .. code-block:: python